 Over the past month, we have had a few members of our local workout group miss workouts for various reasons, including illness, having wisdom teeth pulled and laser eye surgery.
 These are legitimate reasons to miss workouts, but you still can do something to help yourself with other aspects of fitness and health before you return to your routine.

 Sleep = Recovery

-Move if You Can:
+Move if You Can

-Swimming – you may have to limit swimming with fins depending on the injury.
-Treading water, aqua jogging, or just swimming laps until you have to rest is a great way to get some cardio if you have a leg injury.
-Now if you are normally used to swimming but get PRK surgery, you will have to replace your normal swim workout since you cannot be in the water for two weeks following any eye surgery.
+Swimming: You may have to limit swimming with fins, depending on the injury.
+Treading water, aqua jogging or just swimming laps until you have to rest is a great way to get some cardio if you have a leg injury.
+Now if you normally are used to swimming but are recovering from a laser eye procedure, you will have to replace your normal swim workout since you cannot be in the water for two weeks after any eye surgery.

-Stay Hydrated and Well Fed:
+Stay Hydrated and Well-Fed

-It is real easy to sleep so much that you miss out on normal fluid and nutritious food intake.
+It is really easy to sleep so much that you miss out on normal fluid and nutritious food intake.
 If there ever is a time to eat healthy, it is now.
 Drinking water with electrolytes regularly through the day will cause you to get up more often and use the bathroom, but staying on top of your hydration will help you feel normal (less sluggish, headaches, body aches, etc.).
 While you are up, move.
 Take advantage of the time up and about and stretch at the very least.